How we enrich the curriculum

 These tailored activities include:

-• Trips to the gym and local library
+• Trips to the local library, museums and historical buildings

 • Visiting farms and horse riding